Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                         - Select the project by name, like "app-project", not that if you do not select show hidden types, you will not be able to see the Azure migrate project

     - **Using Azure Site Recovery Service**
-        - Alternative to migration, used on the local premesis hyper V. It is not the same as Azure migrate, but it can be used to transfer the VM/data to a new
+        - This is an alternative to **Azure migration**, used on the local premesis hyper V. It is not the same as Azure migrate, but it can be used to transfer the VM/data to a new
         - You need an Azure storage account for replicating the data
         - You will also have to create a target virtual network
         - Steps: